cacttus/BR2/project/devlog.md

 * Replaced BuildConfig
 * Compile, Tested.
 * Renamed Particle Manager, Input Manager.
 Refactored Gu.
 * Note: We are not using WorldObject per design, we're using SceneNode - which will be the main "WQorldObject" for the game.
 * Added BaseCollider - for the collider components
 * Added Component
 * Added Scene

+*2/23/2020*

+* Reset BR2 to the LKG.
+We lost a lot of work... but sometimes this happens.
+* Recoded all file headers.
+* Removed /base and /baseAll
+* Compile, Tested.

 *2/21/2020*